forthtemple/openworlddart/readme.md

               [381.72, 276.86, 0, 0.2], ],
             action: "walk". // Animation to play while walking );

+  // Or just move an npc through multiple points to reach a destination
+  // For example have a knight walk through the point 384.76, 252.02 to reach 383.76, 252.02
+   OPENWORLD.Mob.moveTo(knight, [ [ 384.76, 252.02], [ 383.76, 252.02]] ,
+      action:"walk",    // Animation while walking
+      stopaction:"idle" // Animation when reached final point );
 ```
 There are also procedures  to make it easy to add random chatter to an npc so for example: